semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 As you can see, from the same request, with `and` operator and `fuzziness` set to `2`, we got **8 results**.

+## What's coming next ?

+With this article, I just started to scratch the surface of Elasticsearch's possibilities concerning full-text search.

+In the next article, I would like to talk about tree-like document structure, scoring (because there is several way for scoring to be calculated).
+Also, I think I will introduce you to scripting with MVEL and other languages that can be used to perform scripting with Elasticsearch.